 The managers need to make sure that neither question paper nor any notes are taken outside the competition room.
 They can be returned after the last competition day for all US students.
 Please consider asking your students to bring large envelopes (with their names on) for their tests.

-Thursday or Friday morning after the test: Managers should scan original answer forms and email the PDFs to a given email address.
+Thursday or Friday morning after the test: Managers should scan original answer sheets and upload them to the system they got the sheets from.
+The sheets of absentees do not have to be uploaded.

 Local Managers send congratulation e-mail to the participants and inform parents of the absent students how/when to claim their participation gift bags.